trec-dd/trec-dd-jig/README.md

   > python3 config/setup.py --topics topics/dd_topic_file.xml --trecdirec your_ebola_direc your_nyt_direc --output topics/dd_info.pkl
   ```

-  Congratulations to a successful installation of the jig.
+  Congratulations to a successful installation of the jig!